porsche-design-system/porsche-design-system/docs/bundling.md

 ## CJS

-Not treeshakable but works with node / ts-node and jest, therefore it can be used vor anything build time related.
+Not treeshakable but works with node / ts-node and jest, therefore it can be used for anything build time related.

 ## UMD